Terms and Conditions

 2.3 „CPC“ (Cost-per-Click) means the price to be paid by the Advertiser for the click of a User on an Advertising Medium.

-2.4 „Media Services“ means the services to be provided by BMS, in particular the provision of media such as advertising space on Online Media, the delivery of Advertising Media or the organization of product tests.
+2.4 „Media Services“ means the services to be provided by BMS, in particular the provision of media such as advertising space on Online Media, the delivery of Advertising Media, smart sampling services or the organization of product tests.

 2.5 „Online Media“ means all websites, platforms, apps and other online media on which BMS is to provide Media Services under the Agreement.